 If the student qualifies for ESY services, ESY services should be documented in the IEP in a supplement or separate section.
-The ARD Committee must decide on the appropriate IEP goals and objectives the student will work on during the period of time that ESY services are provided.
+The ARD Committee must decide on the appropriate IEP goals and objectives the student will work on during the period of time that ESY services are provided and documented in the student's IEP.
 Goals for students recommended for ESY services will be identified from the student's current IEP.
 These goals should be identified as being critical to the student's academic, behavioral, or functional development, and that without ESY services, the student would suffer regression in that critical skill area that cannot be recouped within a reasonable period of time, not to exceed 8 weeks.